truenas/documentation/content/en/hub/initial-setup/directory-services/ldap.md

 list is tried until a new connection is established.
 Enter the *Base DN*.
 This is the top level of the LDAP directory tree to be used when searching for resources.
 For Example, `dc=test,dc=org`.
 Enter the *Bind DN*.
 This is the administrative account name on the LDAP server.
-For Example, `cn=Manager,dc=test,dc=org`.
-Next enter the *Bind Password*.
+For example, `cn=Manager,dc=test,dc=org`.
+Next, enter the *Bind Password*.
 This is the password associated with the *Bind DN* account.
-Last of the basic options is *Enable*.
+The final basic option is *Enable*.
 Unsetting *Enable* disables the LDAP configuration without deleting it.
 It can be enabled at a later time.